Exercising Your First Amendment Right in the Midst of Social Change

 Seek Legal Assistance Today

-If you have experienced discriminatory treatment in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City.
+If you have experienced discriminatory treatment in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.